Click on a heading to read more

 New pedestrian route connecting Eagle Square to the north and north east of the site at Bartholomew Street and Market Place.

-People Living in West Berkshire currently have some of the highest carbon footprints in the region.
-Eagle Quarter aims to deliver an energy efficient and sustainable development in the heart of Newbury, which supports the aspirations of West Berkshire Council and provides a flagship for the town.
+Eagle Quarter aims to deliver an energy efficient and sustainable development in the heart of Newbury, which supports the environmental aspirations of West Berkshire Council and provides a flagship for the town.

 “Making Newbury a town we can all be proud of”